 2011: Invitation to join the National UK Police Welfare Committee in recognition of my work in establishing a trauma-focused research collaboration between my affiliate university and a local police force.

-2011: Invitation to present my doctoral thesis to the Home Office and to contribute to the development of an evaluation programme for an early trauma intervention model in the UK for Police and Military personnel.
+2011: Invitation to present my doctoral thesis to the Home Office and to subsequently contribute to the evaluation of an early trauma intervention model for UK Police and Military personnel.

 Laura is available at our Lewes Practice.